-- Schools will plan for balanced budgets. - Planning for contingent expenditures should be built into the budget. - Surpluses and/or deficits will be carried over into the next year's budget as an aggregated amount. - Surpluses in excess of 3% are to be supported by an explanation for the surplus. - Deficit recovery plans are required in the event of a deficit.
+- Schools will plan for balanced budgets. - Planning for contingent expenditures should be built into the budget. - Surpluses and/or deficits will be carried over into the next year's budget as an aggregated amount. - Due to Alberta Education's restrictions on division surpluses, schools can only maintain a maximum surplus of 1.75%. - Deficit recovery plans are required in the event of a deficit.